-17.4 The PRA will take into consideration the sophistication of the measure of discrimination chosen when assessing the adequacy of a rating system's performance.

-17.5 In the case of a portfolio for which there is insufficient default experience to provide any confidence in statistical measures of discriminative power, the PRA expects a firm to use other methods.
+- consideration given to internal firm historical data, industry data and economic data in assessing this; - (b) an assessment of the rating system's cyclicality; and - (c) an assessment of the performance of any underlying rank-ordering or segmentation mechanism. - 17.5 When applying for permission for either a new residential mortgage PD rating system or a material change to an existing rating system, the PRA expects firms to submit a completed monitoring management information pack in support of their application. - 17.6 The PRA will take into consideration the sophistication of the measure of discrimination chosen when assessing the adequacy of a rating system's performance. - 17.7 In the case of a portfolio for which there is insufficient default experience to provide any confidence in statistical measures of discriminative power, the PRA expects a firm to use other methods.
 For example, analysis of whether the firm's rating systems and an external measurement approach, eg external ratings, rank common obligors in broadly similar ways.
 Where such an approach is used we would expect a firm to ensure it does not systematically adjust its individual ratings with the objective of making them closer to the external ratings as this would be counter to the philosophy of an internal rating approach.
 The PRA expects a firm to be able to explain the methodology it uses and the rationale for its use.